jexchange-defi/jex-router-pools/README.md

 # JEX router pools

-Configuration of liquidity pools used in JEX DEX aggregator
+Configuration of liquidity pools used in JEX DEX aggregator.

 # How to add a pool

+**Note that pools from JEXchangeDefi and xExchange are automatically added to the DEX aggregator.
+No configuration is required for these pool.**

 Create a pull request on https://github.com/javier-nft/jex-router-pools with the following changes.